 To request an approval letter to take the examination, please call or send an email to the Department with the following information: your name (prior names if your name has changed), your license number and your current address.

-You will be required to submit the reinstatement fee to the Department of Safety and Professional Services after passing the examination.
+You will be required to submit the Late Renewal After Five Years fee to the Department of Safety and Professional Services after passing the examination.